DeGolyer and MacNaughton

 Methodology and Procedures

-Estimates of reserves were prepared by the use of appropriate geologic, petroleum engineering, and evaluation principles and techniques that are in accordance with the reserves definitions of Rules 4–10(a) (1)–(32) of Regulation S–X of the SEC and with practices generally recognized by the petroleum industry as presented in the publication of the Society of Petroleum Engineers entitled “Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information (Revision as of February 19, 2007)” and in Monograph 3 and Monograph 4 published by the Society of Petroleum Evaluation Engineers.
+Estimates of reserves were prepared by the use of appropriate geologic, petroleum engineering, and evaluation principles and techniques that are in accordance with the reserves definitions of Rules 4–10(a) (1)–(32) of Regulation S–X of the SEC and with practices generally recognized by the petroleum industry as presented in the publication of the Society of Petroleum Engineers entitled “Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information (revised June 2019) Approved by the SPE Board on 25 June 2019” and in Monograph 3 and Monograph 4 published by the Society of Petroleum Evaluation Engineers.
 The method or combination of methods used in the analysis of each reservoir was tempered by experience with similar reservoirs, stage of development, quality and completeness of basic data, and production history.

 Penn Virginia has represented that its senior management is committed to the development plan provided by Penn Virginia and that Penn Virginia has the financial capability to execute the development plan, including the drilling and completion of wells and the installation of equipment and facilities.

-A performance-based methodology integrating the appropriate geology and petroleum engineering data was utilized for the evaluation of all reserves categories.
-Performance-based methodology primarily includes (1) production diagnostics, (2) decline-curve analysis, and (3) model-based analysis (if necessary, based on the availability of data).
+For the evaluation of unconventional reservoirs, a performance-based methodology integrating the appropriate geology and petroleum engineering data was utilized for this report.
+Performance-based methodology primarily includes (1) production diagnostics, (2) decline-curve analysis, and (3) model-based analysis (if necessary, based on availability of data).
 Production diagnostics include data quality control, identification of flow regimes, and characteristic well performance behavior.
-Analysis was performed for all well groupings (or type-curve areas).
+These analyses were performed for all well groupings (or type-curve areas).

 Characteristic rate-decline profiles from diagnostic interpretation were translated to modified hyperbolic rate profiles, including one or multiple b-exponent values followed by an exponential decline.
-Based on the availability of data, model‑based analysis may be integrated to evaluate long-term decline behavior, the impact of dynamic reservoir and fracture parameters on well performance, and complex situations sourced by the nature of unconventional reservoirs.
-The methodology used for the analysis was tempered by experience with similar reservoirs, stage of development, quality and completeness of basic data, production history, and appropriate reserves definitions.
+Based on the availability of data, model-based analysis may be integrated to evaluate long-term decline behavior, the effect of dynamic reservoir and fracture parameters on well performance, and complex situations sourced by the nature of unconventional reservoirs.

-In the evaluation of non-producing and undeveloped reserves, type-well analysis was performed using well data from analogous reservoirs for which more complete historical performance data were available.
+In the evaluation of undeveloped reserves, type-well analysis was performed using well data from analogous reservoirs for which more complete historical performance data were available.

-Data provided by Penn Virginia from wells drilled through December 31, 2018, and made available for this evaluation were used to prepare the reserves estimates herein.
-These reserves estimates were based on consideration of monthly production data available for certain properties only through November 2018.
-Estimated cumulative production, as of December 31, 2018, was deducted from the estimated gross ultimate recovery to estimate gross reserves.
-This required that production be estimated for up to 1 month.
-All proved developed reserves estimated herein are considered to be proved developed producing.
+Data provided by Penn Virginia from wells drilled through December 31, 2020, and made available for this evaluation were used to prepare the reserves estimates herein.
+These reserves estimates were based on consideration of monthly production data available for certain properties only through October 2020.
+Estimated cumulative production, as of December 31, 2020, was deducted from the estimated gross ultimate recovery to estimate gross reserves.
+This required that production be estimated for up to 2 months.

 Oil and condensate reserves estimated herein are those to be recovered by normal field separation.
-NGL reserves estimated herein include C5+ and liquefied petroleum gas (LPG), which consists primarily of propane and butane fractions.
-NGL reserves are the result of low-temperature plant processing.
-Oil, condensate, and NGL reserves included in this report are expressed in barrels (bbl) representing 42 United States gallons per barrel.
+NGL reserves estimated herein include pentanes and heavier fractions (C5+) and liquefied petroleum gas (LPG), which consists primarily of propane and butane fractions, and are the result of low-temperature plant processing.
+Oil, condensate, and NGL reserves included in this report are expressed in thousands of barrels (Mbbl).
+In these estimates, 1 barrel equals 42 United States gallons.
 For reporting purposes, oil and condensate reserves have been estimated separately and are presented herein as a summed quantity.

 Gas quantities are identified by the type of reservoir from which the gas will be produced.
 Nonassociated gas is gas at initial reservoir conditions with no oil present in the reservoir.
 Associated gas is both gas-cap gas and solution gas.
 Gas-cap gas is gas at initial reservoir conditions and is in communication with an underlying oil zone.
 Solution gas is gas dissolved in oil at initial reservoir conditions.
 Gas quantities estimated herein include both associated and nonassociated gas.